ibm-cloud-docs/logs-router/migration.md

 During the migration process, there will be a brief interruption period (typically a few minutes) during which platform logs will not be received.
 Plan your migration accordingly to minimize the impact on your operations.
 {: important}

+**WARNING**: This migration is irreversible.
+Once you have migrated to v3, you cannot move back to v1.
+{: important}

+For additional information about the settings API, see [Modify settings](/apidocs/logs-router-service-api/logs-router-v3#update-settings){: external}

+2. The v3 service will become active and begin routing logs according to your new configuration.

+During the migration process, there will be a brief interruption period (typically a few minutes) during which platform logs will not be received.
+Plan your migration accordingly to minimize the impact on your operations.
+{: important}

+**WARNING**: This migration is irreversible.
+Once you have migrated to v3, you cannot move back to v1.
+{: important}

+For additional information about the migration API and available actions, see [Migrate from old API version to version 3](/apidocs/logs-router-service-api/logs-router-v3#migrate-actions){: external}.

+## IAM Permissions for Migration
+{: #v3-migration-iam}

+The migration process requires specific IAM permissions.
+The following global actions are available for managing the migration:

+- **logs-router.migration.post**: Configures and starts the migration.
+This is a two-step process to set up account metadata and then start the actual update of all regions.
+Requires Administrator role.
+- **logs-router.migration.get**: Retrieves the status of the migration.
+Available to Administrator, Editor, Operator, and Viewer roles.
+- **logs-router.migration.delete**: Deletes the generated migration plan, including all automatically created v3 targets and routes.
+Requires Administrator role.

+For more information about IAM roles and permissions, see [IAM roles](/docs/logs-router?topic=logs-router-iam#iam-bytask).

 ## Conclusion
 {: #v3-migration-conclusion}